Old San Juan, Puerto Rico

-The city is characterized by its cobblestone streets and colorful buildings that date back to the sixteenth and seventeenth centuries, when the island was Spanish.
-The district is also characterized by the large number of public squares and churches, including the Metropolitan Cathedral of San Juan, which houses the tomb of the Spanish explorer Juan Ponce de León.
+The city is characterized by its cobbled streets and its colorful buildings dating back to the 16th and 17th centuries, when the island was Spanish.
+The historic district is also characterized by the large number of public squares and churches, including the Metropolitan Cathedral of San Juan, which houses the tomb of the Spanish explorer Juan Ponce de León.

-Old San Juan is the most preserved city in America since the 15th century, where you can see the true style of life and architecture made by the Spaniards of those times.
+Old San Juan is the most preserved city in America since the 15th century, where you can see the true lifestyle and architecture made by the Spanish of those times.
 Old San Juan transports you to a provincial era in the 21st century.

-Today, Old San Juan is a busy center for tourism.
-San Juan is the main port Caribbean cruise and hosts more than 28 cruise lines, attracting millions of tourists to the city every year.
 You can tour the entire city that is 465 years old on foot.
-The El Morro and San Cristóbal forts are open for tourists just as many of the houses and buildings of the 16th and 17th centuries have been restored to their original architectural splendor and now house several museums full of fascinating stories and artifacts that tell the story of this ancient city.
+Forts El Morro and San Cristóbal are open to tourists as many of the houses and buildings from the 16th and 17th centuries have been restored to their splendor with their original architecture which now house several museums full of fascinating stories and artifacts that tell the history of this ancient city.

-Attractions – Places to Go Around Old San Juan
+Attractions - Places to Visit in Old San Juan and Nearby Areas

 San Juan Bay